 Silver has been used for centuries, forming an integral component of industries across the globe.
 Today, owning silver is considered a smart and affordable investment option, offering decent returns to investors.
 While it is not hard to own silver, the varied options available can confuse new buyers.
-One popular investment choice for millions is silver bullions, which are considered the easiest mode of owning silver.
+One popular investment choice for millions is silver rate today bullions, which are considered the easiest mode of owning silver.

 What are bullions?